klynmc/super-octo/README.md

   - [Contribution](Contribution)
   - [Questions](Questions)
   ## Installation
-  How to install the application: terminal and node
+  How to install the application: Through terminal and with node.js
   ## Usage
   N/A
   ## License